 This has been a Dead Horse Trope

-since the mid-1970s, when distributors realized that most audiences didn't actually care enough to justify the time and expense of shooting new footage.
-This is in danger of becoming a Forgotten Trope
+for Film since the mid-1970s, when distributors realized that most audiences didn't actually care enough to justify the time and expense of shooting new footage, either for theatrical release or for Direct-to-Video

 Note that to be an example of this trope requires substantial

 original footage; simply adding insert shots of translated signs or the like doesn't count.
 Neither do repurposed shots used in "And Knowing Is Half the Battle